A pedestrian walkway in Miami (near FIU) collapsed on March 15, 2018. Six people were killed.

 Punitive Damages Are Likely Capped at $20 Million for Fraga’s Wife and Son

-If a lawsuit is filed, it is unknown whether a court would allow Fraga’s personal representative (PR) to sue for punitive damages.
+It is unknown whether a court would allow Fraga’s personal representative (PR) to sue for punitive damages.
 If the PR is allowed to sue for punitive damages, the verdict for punitive damages will likely be capped at $20 million.

 This is because that figure is 2.5 times the likely limit on compensatory damages, which is $8 million.